makhlaghi/fitstojpg/README.md

 On/Off options:
 * `-l`: Logarithmic scaling.
-* `-n`: Don't inverse grayscale.
-       (by default it is for easier printing and viewing.)
+* `-n`: Don't inverse.
+By default the images are inversed because it is usually for easier printing and viewing.
 * `-a`: Convert all extentions in a multiextention FITS image.

 Options that require arguments: